Martmists-GH/kpy-plugin/README.md

     val isMingwX64 = hostOs.startsWith("Windows")
     // You can rename the target from `native` to something else,
     // but make sure to also change setup.py to match this change!
-    // ARM targets are also supported, but I don't know how to test for them val nativeTarget = when {
+    // ARM targets are currently unsupported
+    val nativeTarget = when {
         hostOs == "Mac OS X" -> macosX64("native")
         hostOs == "Linux" -> linuxX64("native")